A Contextual Ranking and Selection Method for Personalized Medicine

 To interpret Theorem \ref{theo:1}, we pick $i_o$ and $j_o$ such that

-The theorem shows that the three measures, though defined from different perspectives, converge in the same way as the simulation budget $n$ increases, all characterized by the most difficult comparison among the comparisons between the best design and each non-best design under each context, i.e., the comparison of the sample means between designs $i^*(\x_{j_o})$ and $i_o$ under context $j_o$.
-The reason for this effect is that, the most difficult comparison leads to the slowest convergence rate, which dominates the convergence rates of the other comparisons, and thus represents the rate these measures converge at.
-The result of Theorem \ref{theo:1} lays the foundation of this paper: instead of considering the three measures separately, we can solve them once and for all by directly optimizing the rate function $\Rcal(\alphab)$.
+The theorem shows that the three measures, though defined from different perspectives, converge at the same exponential rate $\Rcal(\alphab)$, where $\alphab$ is the sampling rate of each treatment-context pair.
+The rate function $\Rcal(\alphab)$ is characterized by the most difficult comparison among comparisons between the best treatment and non-best treatments under each context, i.e., the comparison of sample means between treatments $i^*(\x_{j_o})$ and $i_o$ under context $j_o$.
+The reason for this effect is that, the most difficult comparison has the slowest convergence rate, which dominates the convergence rates of the other comparisons, and thus represents the rate these measures converge at.
+Theorem \ref{theo:1} lays the foundation of this paper: instead of considering the three measures separately, we can solve them once and for all by directly optimizing the rate function $\Rcal(\alphab)$.